Staying Safe From Limo Fires 101

-The CHP stated that the limo was overcrowded in violation of the law.
+The CHP stated that the limo was overcrowded and violated the law.
 The facts show these Philipino women in their thirties and forties were headed to Foster City’s Crowne Plaza Hotel for more festivities.
-After feeling a bump in the road, several of the women inside the 120 Lincoln Limousine began to see and smell dark, black smoke.
-Although the ladies banged on the driver's rear divider partition, it was too late.
-The ladies piled up near the driver's area, trying to escape the flames and billowing smoke coming from the rear doors and passenger area, as they screamed in terror.
+After feeling a bump in the road, several women inside the 120 Lincoln Limousine began to see and smell dark, black smoke.
+Although the ladies banged on the driver’s rear divider partition, it was too late.
+The ladies piled up near the driver’s area, trying to escape the flames and billowing smoke coming from the rear doors and passenger area as they screamed in terror.
 Finally, the driver pulled over and slid open the privacy divider.
 But he apparently left the rear limousine passenger doors in the locked position.

 Only four ladies escaped with their lives before being engulfed by the fire and smoke, trying to get outside.
 The remaining five victims succumbed to inhaled smoke and heat from the limo pyre because the doors were locked, leaving them no reasonable means of escape.
 Despite the trapped victims calling 911 many times and good samaritans trying to help, the fire was hot.
 There was nothing the bystander or police could do by then.
 More oxygen would have only ignited the gas tank near the engulfed rear door area of the stretch.

 Because the limousine’s rear doors automatically lock when the vehicle rests into park position, the limo driver probably panicked and failed to unlock the rear doors manually, or perhaps the vehicle locking the system had melted away.
 There was no statement as to whether the driver tried to roll down the limousine’s rear passenger windows either.